TetraSsky/CleanCord/README.md

 3. The server/folder will immediately disappear from your view

 ### Managing Hidden Items
-1. Go to Vencord Settings > Plugins > CleanCord
+1. Go to Vencord Settings > Plugins > CleanCord (Or right-click --> "Manage CleanCord's settings")
 2. You'll see two sections:
    - **Hidden Servers**: Lists all currently hidden servers
    - **Hidden Folders**: Lists all currently hidden folders